Python

 classifyCb(session, packetBytes, packetLen, direction)

-- session: The opaque session object, used with any arkime_session module methods.
+- session: Opaque session handle, use with arkime_session module methods.

-- packetBytes: The memory view of the packet bytes; only valid during the callback.
+- packetBytes: Read-only memoryview of packet bytes; only valid during callback.

 long parserCb(session, packetBytes, packetLen, direction)

-- session: The opaque session object, used with any arkime_session module methods.
+- session: Opaque session handle, use with arkime_session module methods.

-- packetBytes: The memory view of the packet bytes; only valid during the callback.
+- packetBytes: Read-only memoryview of packet bytes; only valid during callback.

 saveCb(session, final)

-- session: The opaque session object, used with any arkime_session module methods.
+- session: Opaque session handle, use with arkime_session module methods.

-- final: True if this is the final session save callback, False if there are more linked sessions.
+- final: Non-zero if this is the final save for this session, 0 if more linked sessions follow.

 Methods